 Angelina JolieIn 2001, Angelina Jolie played Lara Croft, a skilled adventuress racing to recover an ancient talisman from the hands of a powerful secret society.
 Her character challenged the typical gender roles within the action genre where women were often treated as a sex-object or damsel in distress.
 Croft was inquisitive, beautiful, and a physical bad-ass.

 Lara Croft: Tomb Raider excited audiences, pulling in $131 million in the United States and $274 million worldwide.Jolie became a household name around the world.
-The sequel Lara Croft: the Cradle of Life didn’t pan as well by critics but it still totaled $156 million worldwide.
+The sequel Lara Croft: the Cradle of Life wasn't critically panned but it still totaled $156 million worldwide.

 Since the Croft franchised concluded, Jolie continued to star in action films among other genres, continually elevating her worth at the box office.
-For Salt, a story of an agent gone rogue was originally intended to be played by an actor.
-Instead, Jolie convinced she was right for the part.
+For Salt, a story of an agent gone rogue was originally intended to be played by a male actor.
+Instead, Jolie convinced the powers-that-be she was right for the part.
 In turn, the movie earned $300 million worldwide.

 Musicals are a powerful resource for audiences looking to become dancing queens in their own lives.
 In 2008 the Broadway hit Mamma Mia, based on pop band ABBA’s discography, burst onto the big screen.
 Starring Meryl Streep and Amanda Seyfried, a mother-daughter duo prepare for the young woman’s impending marriage as the mother’s previous boyfriends make an unexpected arrival.